 Opel will manufacture a Chinese electric vehicle in Zaragoza: Leapmotor arrives

 Stellantis has confirmed that a new electric Opel model will come out of the Figueruelas plant in Zaragoza.
-The novelty is not just in local production, but in that this car will use a platform developed by the Chinese company Leapmotor.
-It is the first time the German brand has resorted to technology from an Asian manufacturer for its own model.
+The novelty lies not only in local production, but in the fact that this car will use a platform developed by the Chinese company Leapmotor.
+This is the first time the German brand has resorted to technology from an Asian manufacturer for one of its own models.

 Stellantis plant in Zaragoza manufactures an electric Opel with Chinese Leapmotor technology, industrial innovation.